vhive-serverless/invitro/docs/loader.md

 There are a couple of constants that should not be exposed to the users.
 They can be examined and changed in `pkg/common/constants.go`.

+Sample sizes appropriate for performance evaluation vary depending on the platform.
+As a starting point for fine-tuning, we suggest at most 5 functions per core with SMT disabled.
+For example, 80 functions for a 16-core node.
+With larger sample sizes, trace replaying may lead to failures in function invocations.

 ## Build the image for a synthetic function

 The reason for existence of Firecracker and container version is because of different ports for gRPC server.
 Firecracker